mbari-org/deepsea-frameextractor/README.md

 # Questions?

-If you have any questions, or are interested in helping with the development, please contact me at: dcline@mbari.org
+If you have any questions or are interested in contributing, please contact me at dcline@mbari.org.

 *Danelle Cline*
 https://www.mbari.org/cline-danelle-e/